hetmanskyi-cloud/AWS/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3 (GPL-3.0) - see the LICENSE file for details.

 ## References